the-trumpeter/Timetaber-website-sandbox/iconComp.md

 </ul>

 > [!TIP]
-> This is a really helpfil article by Apple on designing a good icon:\
+> This is a really helpful article by Apple, on designing a good icon:\
 > **[https://developer.apple.com/design/human-interface-guidelines/app-icons](https://developer.apple.com/design/human-interface-guidelines/app-icons)**

 <br/>